kiwi0fruit/ultimate-question/articles/dxb.md

 Douglas Adams.
 The Restaurant at the End of the Universe (The Hitch Hiker's Guide to the Galaxy #2)

 So we have imagined the **tamed Lovecraftian horror** and “relaxed in a marvelous way” :)

+## Research program Discussion links and further reading

+Discussion of this research program is aggregated in this [GitHub discussion](https://github.com/kiwi0fruit/ultimate-question/issues/2).

+News concerning the research would appear in the [GitHub discussion](https://github.com/kiwi0fruit/ultimate-question/issues/2) and subreddit [r/DigitalPhilosophy](https://www.reddit.com/r/DigitalPhilosophy/).

+My previous research on this topic is *[here](https://github.com/kiwi0fruit/ultimate-question)*.